Utah Deaf History and Culture

 Author's Note

 In the 1960s and 1970s, the Utah School for the Deaf underwent significant changes.
-The dual-track program and the two-track program, divided into an oral department and a sign language department, significantly impacted the lives of Deaf students and their families.
+The dual-track program and the two-track program, divided into an oral department and a sign language department, had a significant impact on the lives of Deaf students and their families.
 To avoid confusion, we refer to the "dual-track program" from the 1960s and the "two-track program" from the 1970s on our education webpages.
 These programs will help us understand how these changes have affected students, teachers, administrators, and the Utah Association for the Deaf.

-The "Deaf Education in Utah" webpages contain repetitive and overlapping sections, similar to those on other education webpages.
-The introductions to each section are also similar, and they will directly get to the point of the webpage's topic.
+The "Deaf Education in Utah" webpages contain repetitive and overlapping sections, similar to those found on other education websites.
+Each section's introduction follows a consistent pattern that will directly address the topic of the webpage.

 As shown in the picture, Lisa Richards, born in 1959, was practicing her speech in the oral program at Lafayette Elementary School, one of the Extension Division programs established in 1959 to encourage mainstreaming in Utah.
 You can click her name to watch the video of her experience growing up in the Oral Program through the Extension Program of the Utah School for the Deaf.